marcelcases/calibration-sensors-machine-learning/README.md

 * *Temp*: Temperature sensor, in °C
 * *RelHum*: Relative humidity sensor, in %

+The dataset is not included in the GitHub repo for ownership reasons.

 ## Data observation

 Plot of **ozone sensor** (*Sensor_O3*, KOhms) and **ozone reference data** (*RefSt*, μgr/m<sup>3</sup>) as function of time: